 At Solsticeworks we delight in the opportunity to support innovators.
 It’s a privilege to help them develop new programs, approaches or frameworks that stand the test of time.
 Here are examples of projects that demonstrate the value of our enduring innovations.

-The City of Burnaby is taking a comprehensive, integrated approach to planning for sustainability.
 Starting in 2010, a Solsticeworks team supported the City’s social planning group and Steering Committee to develop an innovative Social Sustainability Strategy with unprecedented levels of Burnaby citizen involvement.
 We helped the City to develop its social sustainability goals and priorities through an extensive community working group process and then worked with the City to develop a strategic framework and draft strategy for further community consultation.
 The City of Burnaby was recognized for its achievement with the 2012 Canadian Institute of Planners Award for Planning Excellence in the category of Social Planning.